 3. Keeping Connections Open

-Though leaving your current workplace means physically not being there, there are ways to maintain and even strengthen the professional connections you’ve cultivated during your tenure.
-Connecting with your colleagues and superiors on LinkedIn is a fantastic way to stay in touch.
-It demonstrates your sincerity and helps to keep the lines of communication open.
-A simple, heartfelt thank-you note or message expressing your appreciation to your employer is equally important.
-By staying connected with colleagues and superiors, you’re effectively expanding your professional network which can be invaluable for career growth.
+Though you are leaving your current workplace, there are ways to maintain and even strengthen the professional connections you’ve cultivated during your employment.
+Making connections with your colleagues and superiors on LinkedIn is a great way to keep in touch.
+This also demonstrates your sincerity and helps to keep the lines of communication open.